tigrawap/Flask-Starter/readme.md

 `ENVIRONMENT_CONFIG_VAR="STARTER_CONFIG"`
 So by running
 `export STARTER_CONFIG="/path/to/settings_production.py"`
 before `python runserver.py` this settings file also will be loaded.
+On production I advise to use `supervisor` and with it you can just specify `environment=STARTER_CONFIG="/path/to/settings_production.py"` inside task definition

 ##### Folders/Files
 **/core** stores base View and other additional functions, the idea that everything can be done without touching /core, but you for sure can if you want, it is also one of the reasons, why I don't want to put this Starter to pypi, it is not module, it is not library.
 It is Starter-project which you can modify however you want